syncfusion-content/asp.netwebforms-docs/aspnet/Groupbutton/Datasource.md

 ### Remote Datasource

-The GroupButton control provides support to bind the items with Remote source.
-Here the datasource is accessed from a web service in the form of JSON Data in page load event.
+The Groupbutton control provides support to bind the items with Remote source.
+Here the datasource is accessed from a webservice in the form of JSON Data in page load event.

 In the following code example, [http://mvc.syncfusion.com/Services/Northwnd.svc/](http://mvc.syncfusion.com/Services/Northwnd.svc/) is used as the URL.
 Here, it acts as web service that is located in the Syncfusion server.
 The web service used here is Northwnd.svc.